jacksonsugar/Burn-wire/README.md

             RTClib-master.zip

-5) Set programming device clock to UTC
+5) Set laptop/desktop clock to UTC

 6) Connect burn wire to your device and upload DS-3231_set_time.ino to the controller